Note: if the “HD” button hasn’t defaulted to orange, you’ll need to click to turn it on. It’s worth it.

 At the beginning, the lanes and their vegetated traffic buffers served the existing ridership – those decked-out in “cycling” gear, the middle-aged commuters, the road racers.
 But as the months passed, Vancouverites have discovered downtown has become more friendly and the ridership has diversified remarkably.
 The slow and steady are taking to the streets as more and more riders use the lanes and wear whatever clothing they please during their outings.

 As the ridership has evolved, so too have the lanes: 2012’s freshly laid green paint at intersections and areas of conflict is in turn helping attract those women (and children) riders.
 The bright green extends beyond downtown, showing up by Stanley Park and along the Central Valley Greenway.
 It re-appears on the other side of the Burrard Bridge at Cornwall, but the lanes drop quickly at Cypress.
 People travelling by bike to Kits Beach and beyond are left to fend for themselves among fast moving traffic; however, in time riders hope for more green paint to guide them to the next protected refuge.
+This site here has tons of info around different kinds of paints.

 The success can be largely attributed to three simple ingredients to designing for an all ages bicycle route: once you lay down the paint colors and planters, the people will come.
 It starts with the bright greens of the grasses, thermoplast, and goretex – but builds quickly into a rainbow of colours.